Otto Octavius (film character): Becoming Doctor Octopus

+Octavius considers suicide due to his physical state and guilt, but is convinced otherwise by the arms, which are no longer limited by the chip, connected to his brain through his spinal cord.
+The artificial intelligence (AI) built into the arms plays on his grief and ego, manipulating him into reconstructing the failed experiment.
+Succumbing to the AI's manipulations, he does everything he can to rebuild his experiment.
+After his infamous bank robbery, the J. Jonah Jameson of the Daily Bugle - or more accurately, his lackey, Hoffman - dub him Doctor Octopus.

+After repeated conflict with Spider-Man, a desperate Harry strikes a deal with Octavius to bring Spider-Man, alive, to him in exchange for more tritium.
+Octavius initially threatens Peter Parker, connected to Spider-Man through his photography, demanding to know his whereabouts.
+When Parker claims he doesn’t know where Spider-Man is, Octavius kidnaps Mary Jane Watson as leverage, sparking the famous Train Scene.
+Spider-Man, weakened after the train battle, is taken captive by Octavius, and delivered to Harry.
+With Mary-Jane as a hostage, Octavius begins his second attempt at the fusion reactor.

+With the increased quantity of tritium, the second attempt is more dangerous than the last.
+The magnetic field generated becomes strong enough to pull cars across New York City, and threatens the life of Mary-Jane, who is held captive in metals chains.
+Spider-Man arrives in time to save her from the reactor, apprehend Octavius, and encourage him to defy the control of the arms, reminding him of his speech on intelligence.
+In his moment of clarity, Octavius takes it upon himself to destroy the reactor in the East River, taking himself with it.

 Entering an alternate reality

-In the alternate reality of Earth-616, Dr. Stephen Strange casts a spell to erase people's memories of that reality's Peter Parker's (later nicknamed "Peter-One") identity as Spider-Man after it was revealed by Mysterio.
-However, Peter-One's frequent alterations causes the spell to bring in people from across the multiverse who knew Parker's identity, including Octavius while strangling his version of Parker (nicknamed "Peter-Two"), moments before the latter can redeem Octavius and stop his experiment.
-After being transported to this new reality, Octavius encounters Peter-One on the Alexander Hamilton Bridge.
+In the alternate reality of Earth-616, during the year 2024, Dr. Stephen Strange casts a spell to restore the secret identity of his Peter Parker (dubbed "Peter-One") after it was revealed by Mysterio.
+However, Peter-One's frequent alterations causes the spell to bring in people from across the multiverse who knew Parker's identity, including an alternate version of Octavius while strangling his version of Parker (nicknamed "Peter-Two"), moments before the latter can redeem Octavius and stop his experiment.
+After being transported to this new reality, Octavius, still under the control of his AI arms and going by Doctor Octopus, encounters Peter-One on the Alexander Hamilton Bridge.
 Believing Peter-One is his Spider-Man and that he did something with his fusion reactor, Octavius battles him and steals a piece of his nanotechnological Iron Spider suit, upgrading his arms.
 After discovering Peter-One is not his Parker, Octavius loses control of his arms when Peter-One uses the stolen nanotechnology to hack into them.
-Peter-One interrogates Octavius, but they are interrupted by the Green Goblin, whom Octavius recognizes as Osborn.
+Peter-One interrogates Octavius, but they are interrupted by an alternate version of Green Goblin, whom Octavius recognizes as his late friend Norman Osborn.